 What is the Contributor License Agreement and why is it necessary to sign it?

-The Contributor License Agreement is primarily needed to clarify the usage of contributions by OPEN CASCADE SAS and the entire open source community.
+The Contributor License Agreement is needed to clarify the terms of usage of contributions by OPEN CASCADE SAS and the entire open source community.

 How to sign the Contributor License Agreement